 - 57%of organizations now have two or more people dedicated to content marketing (Contently)

 1. Establishes Your Business As A Thought Leader: Why should customers choose your business over one of your competitors?
 One reason is that you are an expert in your industry.
 This is why companies have blogs, entrepreneurs guest post for top news sites and CEOs try to land speaking appearances.
 All of these things help to position the person or business as an expert, which in turn leads to trust.
 Content marketing is a perfect way to educated people while proving you are an expert and can be trusted.

 2. Attracts New Leads: Think of your content as a giant magnet.
 When written well it will begin attracting potential customers (new leads).
 An important things to keep in mind is the relevance of your content.
 If your content is attracting the wrong leads then you are wasting your time.

 3. Increase Your Followers On Social Media: Content marketing and social media are a match made in heaven.
 You write your content and then use social media to distribute it.
 The leads you attract with your content will hopefully start following you on social media.
 The benefit of this is obvious: they will continue to see your new content when you post it to social media.

 4. Improves Search Engine Optimization (SEO): Americans alone conduct 20,000,000,000 searches per month.
 Needless to say, search engines will play a major role in your business being found on the internet.
 Search engine optimization (SEO) is the process of affecting the visibility of a website or a web page in a search engine’s unpaid results.
 Content marketing plays an integral role in SEO.
-By creating content related to your industry, you increase the chances of a search engine showing your content to searchers.
+By creating content and using content marketing strategies (like 10X content marketing), you can increase the chances of a search engine showing your content to searchers.

 6. Cheaper Than Traditional Marketing: Digital marketing, content marketing specifically, is much cheaper than traditional marketing and generates significantly more leads.